Flashback: United States Holds Off Canada to Win the 2019 Women's PGA Cup

 “We all needed we needed to stick to our game plan and forget the first two days,” said Kelly, the reigning Indiana Women’s Open Champion.
 “I had my moments.
 I always like to keep it interesting.
 I knew my teammates had my back.
 This was amazing to represent your country and play with best players in the country.
 I think that this will grow and would love to see more countries compete.”

-On Saturday, Kelly (74), Curdt (74) and Ashley Grier of Springfield, Pennsylvania (75) were the three scorers counting in the final tabulations.
+On the final day, Kelly (74), Curdt (74) and Ashley Grier of Springfield, Pennsylvania (75) were the three scorers counting in the final tabulations.

 “Everybody counted this week, which was great to see,” said Whaley.
 “Every single player put up the numbers when they needed to do it.”